1eyewonder/ExceptionAll/README.md

            .WithExceptionAllSwaggerExamples(); // optional, adds the default Swagger response examples
     ```

+### Client Side
+1. Install both ExceptionAll.Client & ExceptionAll.Abstractions nuget packages
+2. Add the following code within your Program.cs file in order to inject the applicable services

+    ```csharp
+    builder.Services.AddExceptionAllClientServices();
+    builder.Services.AddHttpClient();
+    ```
+    a.
+In client use, you will use 'IExceptionAllClientFactory' which is a wrapper around the standard .NET IHttpClientFactory interface.
+If clients are needed to be configured differently for different endpoints, simply add additional HttpClients with the applicable configurations.
+_______
 ## Example Code
 1. The default API response provided by ExceptionAll.
 This simulates an uncaught exception in your API code.
 This response will also be returned for specific exception types not initially considered during configuration.
    1. API Controller code